VHDPlus/vhdplus-website/docs/components/onsemi_camera.md

 The VHDPlus IAS Camera Extension uses the CRUVI HS connector.
 The IAS camera connector and HDMI connector are using differential pairs for high-speed data transfer, so you can capture and display HD video with high frame rates.

+## Tutorials
-Check out [this tutorial](/docs/community/camera) to see how to use the extension.
+Check out [this tutorial](/docs/community/neural_net) to see how to use this extension for a neural net on the FPGA.

+You can find the default project with color detection [here on Github](https://github.com/leonbeier/ias_demo).